johnson37/johnson37.github.io/Opensource/Linux/Linux1.0/tcp.md

 }
 ```

-**In client side, we receive the ack and don't change state.
+** In client side, we receive the ack and do not change state.
 It is a little different with Protocol Definition **
 ```c
 int
 tcp_rcv(struct sk_buff *skb, struct device *dev, struct options *opt,